Dungeons & Dragons

 Thomas Kolar

-Thomas Kolar has been a Religion teacher at Our Lady of Good Counsel High School for twelve years and has been running Dungeons and Dragons for most of his life.
+Thomas Kolar has been a Religion teacher at Our Lady of Good Counsel High School for thirteen years and has been running Dungeons and Dragons for most of his life.
 He is the moderator of the OLGC Tabletop Club and has several years facilitating games for his children and other younger players.

 Questions?
 Contact Tom Kolar via email: tkolar2@olgchs.org.